 CFTC Whistleblower Reward Lawyers Review a Wide Variety of Illegal Schemes in the Financial Markets

-In addition to regulating the Designated Contrat Markets and Swap Execution Facilities, the CFTC regulates Swap Dealers, Trading Firms, Futures Commission Merchants FCMs, Commodity Pool Operators, Introducing Brokers, and several other financial professionals that trade in the financial markets.
+In addition to regulating the Designated Contrat Markets and Swap Execution Facilities, the CFTC regulates Swap Dealers, Trading Firms, Futures Commission Merchants FCMs, Commodity Pool Operators, Introducing Brokers, and several other financial professionals who trade in the financial markets.
 As such, the CFTC seeks information regarding illegal and fraudulent activities committed by any of these financial professionals.

 Commodity pool operators often solicit investments from friends, neighbors, co-workers, and fellow religious or social group members by using their reputations in the community or their personal relationships.
 In many cases, however, these investment schemes turn out to be fraudulent, and you can lose your entire investment, in many cases as a result of outright theft.